Krka Waterfalls – Private Tour

 What to bring to Krka National Park?

-We already told you that you can swim only in the park’s designated areas, but please notice and abide the other park rules before your visit.
+While you already know that you can swim only in the designated areas of the park, what other park rules must you follow?

 WHY IS THIS PRIVATE TOUR THE BEST WAY TO GET TO KRKA NATIONAL PARK FROM SPLIT?

 Well, let us break it down for you.

 Not only does our tour offer you an exclusive experience of the park and Trogir, but we also get you there without the headache.
 Because otherwise, it’d take twice as long to get there by bus, be twice as expensive if you rented a car, and you’d only get to see half of what we offer!

 With our private tour, getting to Krka is painless – and we get you there in style thanks to our air-conditioned, luxury minibus.
 And did we mention it has WiFi?

 Let us do the work and give you a tour tailored to your appetite; a tour where you get to choose your guests, your route, and your times.

 Are you ready to chase the waterfalls with us?